GriggsGD/UnityInteractableSystem/README.md

 ## 2. Setup the interactable object
 1. Add an 3D Sphere named `PickupableBall`
-- connect a `Box Collider` component with `Is Trigger` ticked, and resize the collider size 3 on all axis to make the trigger area big enough to be detected by the player.
+- connect a `Box Collider` component with `Is Trigger` ticked, and resize the collider size 3 on all axis, this will act as an area where the interactable is avaliable to the player.

 ![Ball Setup](https://user-images.githubusercontent.com/79928221/147372733-85e9f7da-d52e-406f-83ce-3773dae722b9.PNG)